 In order to effectively compete for these rankings, you’ll need to create in-depth content about the surgeries and treatments that your hospital offers.
-You can assess competitors’ content for ideas, and even leverage the knowledge of your own staff to provide the best information for your site visitors.
+You can assess competitor’s content for ideas, and even leverage the knowledge of your own staff to provide the best information for your users.

 By identifying and answering your customers’ frequently asked questions you can build trust and also create more visibility for your website.
 There will be a set of unique frequently asked questions that correlates with each treatment or surgery that your hospital offers.

 You can discover frequently asked questions to base your content on by exploring the search results pages for your chosen search terms.
 The ‘People Also Ask’ section is often populated with these FAQs.

 Medically review your content